Echo Park Lake: 2010s-present: Homelessness

 Starting in November 2019, a growing population of homeless people began moving into tents throughout the park, eventually covering the northwest corner of the facility and the entire west bank by the lake.
 As the encampment grew in size, crime at the park surged, disproportionately affecting the homeless.
 Four homeless individuals died at the park in 2020.

 On March 25, 2021, the park was closed for renovations and cleared of nearly 200 homeless tents.
 The park was cordoned off with chain-link fencing.
 This was done to address the high increase of the homeless population throughout the park and repair any damages.
-Closure notices were posted throughout the park days before the sweep, but a crowd of over 200 protesters met LAPD.
+Closure notices were posted throughout the park at least a day before the sweep, but a crowd of over 200 protesters met LAPD.
 This situation escalated tension between neighbors on how to handle the homeless problem in Los Angeles properly.

 The lake reopened on May 26, 2021, after the tents were removed.
 Upon its reopening, the park was closed after hours, from 10 pm to 5 am nightly.
 The city spent $1.1 million to repair and cleanup the park.
 The cleanup effort yielded 35 t of trash, including 700 lb of biological waste and 30 lb of drug paraphernalia.

 183 people experiencing homelessness at Echo Park Lake were successfully moved into transitional housing.
 By March 2022, only 17 individuals had transitioned to permanent housing, and 48 remained on a waiting list.
-The remainder had returned to homelessness, often in worse conditions than before they were evicted.
+The remainder had returned to homelessness.

 After the 2022 Los Angeles elections, Hugo Soto-Martinez was elected as the council member for Los Angeles's 13th City Council district, where the lake is located.
 He had campaigned to remove the fence, calling it a symbol of the city's "biggest policy failure on homelessness."

 On February 2, 2023, Soto-Martinez announced plans to remove the fence.
 The issue immediately proved divisive, with many concerned residents and park visitors expressing safety and cleanliness concerns and fearful of a return to the homeless encampments.
 Others advocated for the fence to remain, or for a permanent wrought iron fence to be installed around the park's perimeter, similar to other parks in the city, like the Los Angeles State Historic Park.
 While Soto-Martinez struggled to convince concerned residents and local businesses, he otherwise remained intransigent.
 The fencing was removed late March 2023 and since then has been free of homelessness.